- NAME: Dick Cheney

 Answer questions and see how you rank against other players.Play Now

 When Gerald Ford lost to Jimmy Carter in the 1976 election, Cheney moved back to Wyoming to run for the state's sole seat in the House of Representatives.
 His high-stress political life was beginning to take a toll, though: Cheney suffered his first heart attack during the campaign, at the age of only 37.
-Successful nonetheless, Cheney, who had once been described as "a man with a powerful anti-charisma," became a powerful Republican congressman.
-He won reelection five times, serving as chairman of the House Republican Conference and becoming House Minority Whip in December 1988.
+Successful nonetheless, Cheney became a powerful Republican congressman.
+He won re-election five times, serving as chairman of the House Republican Conference and becoming House Minority Whip in December 1988.

 From the start, there were signs that the Bush-Cheney relationship would not be a typical president-vice president relationship.
 Former vice president Dan Quayle recalled attempting to brief Cheney on a vice president's typical duties, which include fundraising and public appearances.
 Cheney reportedly replied, "I have a different understanding with the president."

 In effect, Cheney served as Bush's surrogate chief of staff throughout his administration, with access to every layer of Bush's White House and many surrogates on the Hill.
-Fiercely loyal to Bush, and with no ambitions to serve as President himself, Cheney was not a "shadow president" implementing his own agenda, but rather the person implementing the details of Bush's outlined plans.
-Heavily involved in both military and national security issues at the highest levels, Cheney greatly expanded the power of both the executive branch and of the vice presidency itself, even at the risk of exerting unconstitutional powers, many of which were later explored in a Pulitzer-Prize winning series by Washington Post reporter Barton Gellman.
+Fiercely loyal to Bush, and with no ambition to serve as president himself, Cheney was not a "shadow president" implementing his own agenda, but rather the person implementing the details of Bush's outlined plans.

 profile name: Dick Cheney profile occupation: